 The Warfield Center’s Contemporary Art Collection is fully accessible and searchable via DASE (Digital Archive Services) Collection.
 DASE is part of the Department of Art & Art History’s Visual Resources and is a research and reference facility accessible with a UT eid and password.
 Material on the DASE site may be used for educational purposes by current faculty, students, and staff of the University of Texas at Austin.
 DASE provides access to materials, licensed or otherwise, for which owners other than the University of Texas at Austin hold the copyright.
 Simply type ‘Warfield’ into the DASE search box.
 You’ll see not only the works themselves – paintings, sculpture, and prints – but invaluable detailed views of the works as well.
 Below are examples of works in the Warfield Center’s Contemporary Art Collection.
 Mark Doroba took the photographs and full details of these and other works can be found on DASE.

-Please click on the 'Isese Gallery' and 'African Art Collection' tabs below, for more information about these collections.
+Please click on the 'Isese Gallery' and 'African Art Collection' tabs for more information about these collections.

 Werllayne Nunes (b.
 Brazil)